Twelve Steps Versus the Church

-Is the 12 Step Program a cult?
+Is the Twelve Step Program a Cult?

-The 12 Step Recovery Program is cultic at best.
+The Twelve Step Recovery Program is cultic at best.
 Just like with psychology, the church brought it in because of its acceptability to the world.
 Every aspect of it must be rejected by the church.
 For example, most recovery programs insist new members attend ninety meetings in the first ninety days.
 If a person goes to a meeting every day for the first ninety days, it will inevitably have a huge impact on them and the brain washing begins.

 Can you imagine what would happen if a person went to church or a Bible study every day for the first ninety days after being saved?
 A great transformation would take place!
 If a local church insisted on a commitment like the twelve-step recovery programs do, it would be labeled a cult.
 God help us to avoid conforming to this world’s system (Romans 12:2, Matthew 6:8)!